allevo/seqflow-js/packages/website/src/pages/GetStarted_3refreshQuote.md

 }
 ```

 In the above code, we created a new component called `Spot`.
-It is an empty component and it is used to tag the place where the `Quote` component will be rendered.
+It is empty and tags the place where the `Quote` component will be rendered.
 We use the `key` attribute to track it.

 ## Avoid double fetch